What is TOPS?

 You will be asked to sign this form when you arrive at the schools.
 Please review it before arriving.

-Please call or email the program directors at firstname.lastname@example.org if you have any questions.
+Please email the program directors at firstname.lastname@example.org if you have any questions

 It was so interesting and fun to go into a classroom and apply what I have been learning in my classes.
 I saw real change and improvement in my students from week to week which shows the real impact of the program in Provo schools.
 The kids have so much personality and were a joy to be around each week.
 I also loved the variety in needs so I could serve exactly where and when worked best for me.
 It was definitely the best part of my week.